How to Play Poker: A Beginner’s Guide to Poker Rules

 Poker tables consist of anywhere from two to 10 players plus a dealer.
 However, if you’re in a tournament, there can be hundreds of tables of players all competing with one another.

 Whenever you’re reading poker guides, keep this in mind: you’re not competing with the house, you’re competing with other players.
-This differentiates poker from roulette, blackjack, and any other casino game which has a house edge.
+This differentiates poker from roulette, blackjack, and other casino games with a house edge.
 In poker, the prizes always end up in the players’ hands.

 Chips